diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 ### Creating a Tumbling Window Aggregation

 While this is an interesting exercise, we cannot really send the above records like this to the **windowed aggregate function**: The `created_at` is too granular, the same goes for the `id` (quite likely), so any **sum** e.g. that we perform on `retweet_count` will be returned on the source data row level.
-We will prepare a super simple `DataStream` now which only contains the language field and a constant counter.
+One way to solve this situation is to slim down the dataset to the relevant fields: We will prepare a super simple `DataStream` now which only contains the language field and a constant counter.
 This should answer the question: How many tweets are published in a given language in 30 seconds intervals:

 ```scala
 val recordSlim:DataStream[Tuple2[String, Int]] = structuredStream.map(